lena-voita/good-translation-wrong-in-context/README.md

 ## DocRepair
 The data is [here]().

 Note that the format of the data and description is in the data folder in the `readme.txt` file.
 The data is in the format, which is used in our implementation of the DocRepair model.
-If you are using our inplementation of the DocRepair model, but  different data, you will have to put it in the format described in the `readme.txt`.
+If you are using our implementation of the DocRepair model, but  different data, you will have to put your data in the format described in the `readme.txt`.